A Common Ground Approach

 Coal is expected to be an essential source of global electricity generation and steelmaking for many decades to come.
 Today’s clean coal technologies are capable of reducing sulfur dioxide, nitrogen oxides, particulate matter, mercury and other emissions by 90 to 99 percent, enabling substantial improvement in air quality, even as coal use has greatly increased.
 High-efficiency, low-emissions plants reduce carbon dioxide emission rates by 20 to 30 percent compared to a less efficient plant of the same size.
 Longer-term investments in next-generation carbon capture, use and storage technologies are necessary to transition to the ultimate goal of near-zero emissions from coal.

 With energy being vital to life, and future energy needs heavily reliant on coal, we submit that investors consider the following principles to assess whether their target investment companies meet the vast majority of the following standards consistent with best-in-class coal companies.

-Operate safe workplaces, commit to continuous improvement in incidence rates and establish safety as a top priority principle.
+Operate safe workplaces, commit to continuous improvement in safety and health practices and performance, and establish safety as a top priority principle.